bbc/gel-grid/README.md

 - `.gel-2/3` - 66.666666667%
 - `.gel-10/12` - 83.333333333%

 In order to reduce page weight we do not output whole fractions for each group as this can be simply normalised to one whole (`.gel-1/1`).
+Also, mathematically identical fractions should be normalised to the lowest denominator (for example instead of `.gel-2/4` or `.gel-6/12` use **`.gel-1/2`**)

 #### Breakpoints